 - Rex has an Oh, No...
 Not Again! reaction when Wrecker grabs him during the battle at the village to throw him onto an Octuptarra droid.

-- Mace Windu's attempt at negotiation to the Separatist droid army, only for them to completely ignore surrendering and decide to open fire.
+- Mace Windu's attempt at negotiation to the Separatist droid army and offer to surrender so they can be reprogrammed for a better purpose, only for them to completely ignore surrendering and decide to open fire.
 As Obi-Wan snarks afterwards...Obi-Wan: Well, I guess it was worth a try.

 - Windu informs Obi-Wan that according to Anakin there's a lot more droids heading towards them, and that it's part of his plan.
 Obi-Wan's response:

 - In the reel:"Yes, that sounds like Anakin."

 - In the episode:"I see Anakin is being as insightful as ever."

 - While Wrecker is pummeling battle droids with his bare hands, Hunter only has this to say:Hunter: I honestly feel bad for those droids.